pringlized/AutomaticBulldozeV2/README.md

 - Eash crew has to drive to the location and work on the demo.
 No idea how long that should take at the moment
 - The department has a budget that determines the size of the fleet.
 - Maybe you could have multiple "stations" when your land expands and your city is huge
-- Never seen one, but a highrise building should take longer to demo than a single family home
+- Never seen one demolished, but a highrise building should take longer to demo than a single family home
+  - Time maybe should be based on the size and density of the building?
 - Does demo create traffic problems?
 - Need to build the "demo" department building
   - Need to build the "demo" crew.
 Single vehicle doesn't seem right.
 Feels like multiple vehicles are needed